Getting Started

 Step 3 — Connect your environments

-When you create a workspace from a recipe, the setup wizard will prompt you to connect the external systems that recipe needs.
-For the XP → SitecoreAI CMS (XMC) migration recipe, these are:
+When you create a workspace from a recipe, the setup wizard guides you through connecting the environments that recipe needs — typically source and target code repositories and CMS instances.

 📘

-You don't need all environments fully ready before creating a workspace.
-You can create the workspace, explore the agent configuration, and return to connect environments when they're ready.
+You don't need environments fully ready before creating a workspace.
+Create it, explore the configuration, and connect environments when they're ready.

 Step 4 — Explore your workspace

-All MCP connections registered in this workspace.
-Each connection exposes a set of tools that agents can use.
-You can add custom connections here — for example, an Atlassian MCP server to link Jira tickets to migration work, or any other remote MCP server your workflow requires.
+Connections — the MCP servers registered in this workspace.
+Each connection exposes tools that agents can call.
+You can add custom connections here — for example, an Atlassian MCP server to link Jira tickets to delivery work.

 Step 5 — Start working with agents

-From a project chat session, you interact with agents by typing naturally.
-Each recipe has a designated starting point — for the XP → SitecoreAI CMS (XMC) migration, you start by invoking the Discovery Orchestrator from a chat session inside your project.
+From a chat session inside a project, interact with agents by typing naturally.
+Each recipe has a designated starting point — a start command that invokes the recipe's orchestrator and kicks off the workflow.

 You don't need to know which sub-agents are involved or what tools they're calling.
 The orchestrator manages that.
 Your job is to review what it produces and decide when to proceed.